🇦🇹

 • Keep proof of accommodation and funds readily available

-• ETIAS will be required from late 2026 - apply online before travel
+• ETIAS launches Q4 2026 and becomes mandatory around April 2027 - apply online before travel

 • Consider travel insurance covering the full Schengen area